Auckland City

 10 images

-Numerous waterfalls surround Auckland.
-The 5-metre Oakley Falls is not far from Western Springs and can be accessed on the Oakley Creek Te Auaunga Walkway in Waterview.
-Several waterfalls in the Waitakere Ranges are accessible, including Karekare Falls, Kitekite Falls, and the 85-metre Waitakere Falls.
-Hunua Falls in the Hunua Ranges is also a popular location, and from there, you may like to check out the fabulous Cossey Massey Loop track.
+Auckland is surrounded by waterfalls, including the 5-metre Oakley Falls near Western Springs, accessible via the Oakley Creek Te Auaunga Walkway in Waterview.
+The Waitākere Ranges feature waterfalls like Karekare Falls, Kitekite Falls, Fairy Falls and the 85-metre Waitākere Falls.
+Hunua Falls in the Hunua Ranges is another popular spot, with the Cossey Massey Loop track nearby.

 10 images